Galaxy1T-Codes/_Space_License_Open_Source_/_Space_License_Open_Source_.md

     Repeated violations may result in longer suspensions or permanent termination at the discretion of the original author.

 [Made By Space]

+# For God so loved the world, that He gave His only begotten Son, that whosoever believeth in Him should not perish, but have everlasting life.
+(John 3:16)